Resources // Blog

 --Preservation Series Special Collections

-As a quick recap from the last post, we are discussing preservation measures to counter issues in our home environment, including: We covered the first bullet point in the last post, and today we are continuing on to pollution, dust, and clutter.
-Yep, we are talking about good, old fashioned housekeeping.
-Pollution can have surprising […]
+As a quick recap from the last post, we are discussing preservation measures to counter issues in our home environment, including: We covered the first two bullet points in previous posts; in this post we are discussing pests and mold – which are not so cute in practice as the fellow in the cover image!
+Various […]